brianom95/brianom95.github.io/_posts/2020-09-26-valentia-sprint1.md

 ---
 layout: post
-title:  Valentia Sprint Triathlon As A Beginner
+title:  Valentia Triathlon As A Beginner
-description: Ireland's best triathlon, from the perspective of a complete novice
+description: Ireland's best sprint triathlon, from the perspective of a complete novice
 date:   2020-09-26 12:00:0 +0000
 image:  '/images/valentia1-0.webp'
 tags:   [Triathlon]